CarlosUziel/contexto-solver/README.md

 ### Failure Condition

 *   If the initial random guess cannot be fetched (e.g., collection issue), a `SolverUnableToGuessError` is raised.
 *   If the Qdrant Discovery Search, after processing its results, does not yield any new candidate word (i.e., all candidates returned by Qdrant are already in $\mathcal{G}_{past}$ or no candidates are returned), the solver raises a `SolverUnableToGuessError`.
+This indicates a critical failure in the core guessing strategy, as the solver relies on discovery search to make progress.
 *   If the Discovery Search itself encounters an operational error (e.g., an issue with the Qdrant service), a `SolverUnableToGuessError` is raised, wrapping the original exception.

 This iterative cycle of guessing, receiving rank feedback, updating context ($\mathcal{C}, V_{target}, \mathcal{V}_{positive\_centroid}$), and strategically querying the vector database allows the solver to progressively narrow the search space towards the secret word.